 There is a common narrative about the generations in general, but who exactly are the generations in question, and what does this mean for the world of work?

-- Generation Z (born 1997-2015).
-Gen Z is a fully digitally native generation.
+Gen Z is a fully digitally native generation, which could be a strong benefit at a multigenerational workplace.
 They tend to be extremely comfortable with diversity and are highly engaged in social issues.
 They currently make up a quarter of the American population and are thus an even larger block than either Baby Boomers or Millennials.
 They expect flexibility and technological competence in the workplace and are motivated by feedback, social rewards, social responsibility, structure, and personal growth.

 Key Insights into the multigenerational workforce